alexgordon25/calacas_demo/README.md

 # Calacas WP Custom Theme

 Calacas WP Theme is a WordPress Custom Theme based on the starter theme boilerplate of [WP Rig](https://github.com/wprig/wprig).
-Calacas theme is an adaptation of my personal workflow adapted to work inside the benefits of wp-rig features.
+Calacas theme is an adaptation of my personal workflow applied inside the benefits of wp-rig features.

 Some extra features that you'll find in this theme are:

 - Example of custom Post types registration (Festivals, Events, Artists).
 - 2 custom ACF Blocks (Hero and Slideshow).